AustinSteil/portfolio/README.md

 * Self-taught coder and product thinker.
 * Understanding of software structure, databases, front/back-end logic.
 * Built and designed workflows using Blockly and other tools.
-* Familiar with SQL, web architecture, EMR systems.
+* Familiar with SQL (Kind of), web architecture, EMR systems.
 * Strong skill in translating complex workflows into system design.
 * Not a traditional engineer, but very capable in tech-facing roles.